kubetail-org/edge-csrf/src/sveltekit/README.md

 yarn add edge-csrf
 ```

-To integrate Edge-CSRF with [SvelteKit](https://kit.svelte.dev/), create a server-side hooks file (`hooks.server.ts`) for your project and add the Edge-CSRF handle:
+Next, create a server-side hooks file (`hooks.server.ts`) for your project and add the Edge-CSRF handle:

 ```typescript
 // src/hooks.server.ts